olafwrieden/azure-data-archiving-practices/README.md

 In ADLS this is instantaneous (meta data operation).

 Meta data tagging.
 Where did it come from?
 Properties -> Set metadata.
-ADF to archieve tag metadata.
+ADF to archive tag metadata.

 What are the SLAs for retrieving data from archive. define meta data processing, outline naming convension (containers, folders, files) + tags, how do I ensure that the data archived is the same as in source system - md5 hash, hash locally, hash in azure - azcopy..